***NEW PAY INCREASE!***

 When can I get medical benefits and how much do they cost?

-Other benefits include 401(k) + match, paid life insurance, disability insurance, employee assistance program, paid vacation time, section 125 cafeteria plan, and credit union membership.
+Other benefits include: dental, vision, 401(k) + match, employer paid company life insurance, additional voluntary life options, disability insurance, employer paid employee assistance program, paid vacation time, section 125 cafeteria plan, and credit union membership.

 Do I need a Hazmat endorsement?